gladimdim/metapersona/web/catalog/posts/personal_huge_milestone/content.md

 # 2 years later

 What we achieved:
-- recognition almost on all Industry 4.0 forums
+- recognition on almost all Industry 4.0 forums
 - our demo was the most loved and impressive.
 - demo to...founding father of the company 😭

 # Difference between small companies and large corps

-As almost everything done in corps is hidden behind the wall.
+Almost everything done in corps is hidden behind the wall.
 You cannot watch videos about the success.

-Almost all of such important things are done by silent heroes, not by the dev rels with patreon links you see on youtube.

 On the screen below you can a person using the product I (we) bootstrapped and created on a real prod line.